tharaninadee/pcos_ci_app/README.md

 - **Web Application**: Built with **Flask** for backend processing and a **Bootstrap, CSS, and JavaScript** frontend, including a **pie chart visualization** of results.

 ## **Dataset**
-The dataset is sourced from Kaggle’s **"Exploring Health Data Factors of PCOS"** competition.
+The dataset is sourced from Kaggle’s **"Exploring Health Data Factors of PCOS"** competition - https://www.kaggle.com/competitions/exploring-predictive-health-factors

 ## **Technology Stack**
 - **Machine Learning**: Python, Scikit-learn, Pandas, NumPy